FKnottenbelt/Docker_for_rails/notes/notes.md

-# starting a new container
+# Starting a new container
 `$ docker run [options] <image> <command>`

 This command starts a new container based on `<image>` and executes `<command>` inside the container